Enclude-Components/StripeCharge_ToDonation_ToRecDonation/README.md

 ## Post-install
 - Edit the flows to bring in your required metadata.
 This varies per org.
+- Edit find or create contact to meet org requirements
 - Metadata requires you to loop over the metadata packet and assign each value to a variable based on label.
 These new variables can then be used further in the flow.

 ## Deploy